 CML annually establishes legislative priorities of member cities and towns.
 These priorities are derived from CML’s policy development process and the positions on legislation established by the CML Executive Board.

 CML supports cooperation among local, state and federal officials to provide a strong partnership with Colorado's cities and towns.
 The main focus of these advocacy efforts occur with the Colorado General Assembly.

 The CML Statehouse Report is an online publication produced during the legislative session.
-CML members can receive weekly emails during the session to notify them of changes to the Statehouse Report, and/or sign up to receive CML Update, which includes the Statehouse Report and other policy emails.
+CML members can sign up for weekly emails during the session to notify them of updates.

 CML Legislative Matters is a blog by CML Deputy Director Kevin Bommer exploring issues of municipal interest.